Changes in electric-field noise due to thermal transformation of a surface ion trap: Analysis

 Thermal transformations did not take place during early heat treatments when the aluminum on the surface of the trap was oxidized, as shown in Fig.~\ref{fig:percent_change_surffrac_hr}.
 As the trap was stored in atmosphere both before and after baking for a cumulative exposure time of 30 weeks, the oxide on the aluminum-copper surface would have been between 2 and 10~nm thick at the start of our experiments.
 The transformations first occurred during \textsc{heat 5}, by which point milling had removed a total of 6.3~nm from the surface, likely breaking through some of the oxide layer to reveal elemental aluminum.
 During treatment \textsc{heat 6}, the surface was primarily composed of elemental aluminum, and the subsequent thermal transformation was significant.
 Later, when elemental aluminum was replaced by aluminum nitride and aluminum oxide before \textsc{heat 8}, the thermal transformations decreased in magnitude and then ceased entirely.
 Finally, aggressive angled milling before \textsc{heat 10} removed the nitride-oxide layer and re-exposed elemental aluminum, at which point the thermal transformation returned.

 Since the occurrence of thermal transformations is correlated with the chemical state of the aluminum at the trap surface, we consider physical processes that are consistent with this pattern.
-Processes including contaminant deposition, surface oxidation, compound growth, and thermal relaxation of the metal all could take place in a system such as ours.
+Processes including contaminant deposition, surface oxidation, compound growth, and recrystallization of the metal all could take place in a system such as ours.
 In addition, the specifics of these processes would all be affected by the oxidation or nitrogenation state of the metal surface.
 We will now discuss each of these mechanisms in turn, and consider whether any of them can be driving the observed thermal noise transformations.

 \paragraph*{Contamination level:} Non-metal contaminants are thought to be a major producer of surface electric-field noise, so we first consider whether thermal transformations could be driven by a rise in the contamination level of the trap surface.
-Elements in the vacuum chamber close to the ion trap heater outgass during a heat treatment, and some of these contaminants may adsorb more readily to elemental aluminum than to aluminum oxide or nitride.
+Elements in the vacuum chamber close to the ion trap heater outgas during heat treatments, and some of these gases may adsorb more readily to elemental aluminum than to aluminum oxide or nitride.
 Heat can also cause certain elements, in particular carbon, to diffuse from the bulk to the surface of a metal.
 These elements may diffuse more readily through elemental aluminum than through aluminum oxide or nitride.

-A rise in the contaminant level at the trap surface during a thermal transformation should be observable with Auger spectroscopy.
+With the exception of hydrogen contamination, a rise in the contaminant level at the trap surface during a thermal transformation should be observable with Auger spectroscopy.
 When we compare spectra measured before and after a thermal transformation, as shown in Fig.~\ref{fig:auger_spectra_recrystal}, we do not observe signals from any new elements arising after the transformation.
 In addition, contaminant levels compared before and after three transformations, as shown in Fig.~\ref{fig:surf_frac_changes_line_recrystal}, do not exhibit any significant trends.
-From these measurement results we conclude that the thermal noise transformations are not driven by an increase in the contamination level of the trap surface.
+From these measurement results we conclude that the thermal noise transformations are not driven by changes in the level of (non-hydrogen) contamination near the trap surface.